 - * (25% savings x 40% of total utilities = 10% overall savings)

 The big idea behind this, and one that’s all too often ignored in evaluating capital investment decisions across all business sectors, is systems thinking.

 Systems thinking, a design approach that arose in the mid-20th century, is all about looking at how individual elements of a system act upon one another.
 Seemingly disconnected things have a way of complimenting or hampering each other’s performance.
-In an office environment, for instance, window placement will influence light quality, increasing or decreasing reliance on artificial light.
+In an office environment, for instance, window placement will influence the light quality, increasing or decreasing reliance on artificial light.
 This influences utility bills and, more importantly, employee productivity.
 (There’s a clear link between access to daylight in the office and productivity.)

-HVAC systems, insulation, fenestration (window placement), decor, employee absenteeism and turnover, indoor air quality and microbial activity are all related.
+HVAC systems, insulation, fenestration (window placement), decor, employee absenteeism and turnover, indoor air quality, and microbial activity are all related.
 You shouldn’t look at any of them in isolation.
 This is true of our homes, offices, schools, communities, and yes, grow houses.

 “Systems thinking realizes that nothing ever occurs in a vacuum,” states The Green Studio Handbook.
-“Every element and event is seen as being a part of, and interacting with, a larger system, and that system in turn is part of an even larger system of interactions.”
+“Every element and event is seen as being a part of, and interacting with, a larger system, and that system, in turn, is part of an even larger system of interactions.”
 (The Handbook is about eco-friendly, functional building design and has nothing specifically to do with cannabis.)

 When you view individual problems and solutions as part of a whole, you recognize they tend to have a cascading effect.
 As a cannabis operator, systems thinking can reveal opportunities to save money and reduce your environmental impact without sacrificing yields.

 Case in point: LEDs